 Basis of Accounting: The accounting and financial reporting treatment applied to a fund is determined by its measurement focus.
 A special revenue fund is accounted for using a current financial resources measurement focus.
-With this measurement focus, only current assets, deferred outflows of resources, current liabilities and deferred inflows of resources generally are included on the balance sheet.
+With this measurement focus, only current assets, deferred outflows of resources, current liabilities and deferred inflows of resources of resources generally are included on the balance sheet.
 Operating statements of these funds present increases (i.e., revenues and other financing sources) and decreases (i.e., expenditures and other financing uses) in net current assets.

 The modified accrual basis of accounting is used by special revenue funds.
 Under the modified accrual basis of accounting, revenues are recognized when susceptible to accrual, i.e., when they become both measurable and available.
-"Measurable" means the amount of the transaction can be determined and "available" means collectible within the current period or soon enough thereafter to be used to pay liabilities of the current period, which is generally 90 days.
-TDA revenues are recognized when all eligibility requirements have been met and the amounts are received within 90 days.
+"Measurable" means the amount of the transaction can be determined and "available" means collectible generally 60 days for the Transit and Transportation Funds.
+TDA Funds are recognized when all eligibility requirements have been met and the amounts are received within 60 days.
 Revenues that do not meet this availability period are recorded as deferred inflows of resources.
 Expenditures are recorded when the related fund liability is incurred.